nazariosoftwarellc/nazariosoftwarellc.github.io/src/posts/better-times-about.md

 - Newsletter signup boxes
 - Buttons telling you to "Share the Times"
 - Privacy-invasive tracking
+- The "We noticed multiple devices using this subscription" banner that makes you dig a code out of your email.
+God forbid you read the news on your phone _and_ laptop.

 Better Times lets you enjoy the NYT's award-winning journalism with a web experience crafted to respect the user.